Mega Man Battle Network 2

 is a 2001 tactical role-playing game developed by Capcom for the Game Boy Advance (GBA) handheld game console.
-It is the second game in the Mega Man Battle Network series, and a sequel to the first game; (Note: Retroactively, the game is also considered a sequel to Mega Man Network Transmission (2003).) it follows Lan Hikari and his NetNavi MegaMan.EXE as they attempt to take down the new NetCrime syndicate Gospel.
+It is the second game in the Mega Man Battle Network series, and a sequel to the first game; (Note: Retroactively, the game is also considered a sequel to Mega Man Network Transmission (2003).) it follows Lan Hikari and his NetNavi, MegaMan.EXE, as they attempt to take down the new NetCrime syndicate Gospel.

 Mega Man Battle Network 2 received generally positive reviews, with many praising it for improving upon the gameplay of the first entry; it has been re-released multiple times, including via the Wii U Virtual Console in 2014, and as part of the Mega Man Battle Network Legacy Collection compilation in 2023.
 It was followed up by Mega Man Battle Network 3 in 2002.

 Gameplay

 The general gameplay is essentially identical to that of the original Mega Man Battle Network game; indeed, the two games utilize a significant amount of the same graphics.
-However, Battle Network 2 introduces several new concepts that augment the original game-system.
+However, Battle Network 2 introduces several new concepts that augment the system established by the original game.

-In terms of health, Mega Man no longer heals fully and automatically after each battle.
-Furthermore, the game introduces the SubChip, a device similar in basic concept to a battle chip but one that can only be activated outside of battle.
+In terms of health, MegaMan.EXE no longer heals fully and automatically after each battle.
+Furthermore, the game introduces the SubChip, a device similar in basic concept to a Battle Chip but one that can only be activated outside of battle.

-Where in the original, a player had only one chip folder, Battle Network 2 introduces the possibility of alternate active folders, allowing players to easily customize their range of possible attacks to conform to multiple situations.
-Notably, chips used in one active folder are not available for the construction of a second, even though only one folder may be used at any given time.
+In the original game, a player had only one Battle Chip folder, whereas Battle Network 2 introduces the possibility of alternate active folders, allowing players to easily customize their range of possible attacks to conform to multiple situations.
+Notably, Chips used in one active folder are not available for the construction of a second, even though only one folder may be used at any given time.
 Up to three folders can be found in this game, and all are fully customizable.
-As in the previous game, folders may have up to five Navi chips each and only five of the same kind of any chip (the first game allowed up to ten of the same non-Navi chip).
+As in the previous game, folders may have up to five Navi Chips each and only five of the same kind of any Chip (the first game allowed up to ten of the same non-Navi Chip).

-Aside from the addition of new Battle Chips in general, Battle Network 2 expanded the old chip code system, which had previously been limited only to the alphabet.
+Aside from the addition of new Battle Chips in general, Battle Network 2 expanded the old Chip code system, which had previously been limited only to the alphabet.
 Some Chips could occur with an asterisk (*) as their code letter, a wild card symbol meaning the Chip can be used with any other Chip.
-This game is the only Battle Network game (besides 6) where it is possible (from one chip trader only) to get * coded Navi chips.
-There are now 250 chips possible in single player mode, with chips 251-260 possible only via NetBattling, and chip #261 (Sanctuary) earned when the player completes Hard Mode.
+This game is the only Battle Network game (besides Mega Man Battle Network 6) where it is possible (from one Chip trader only) to get * coded Navi Chips.
+There are now 250 Battle Chips possible in single player mode, with chips 251-260 possible only via NetBattling, and chip #261 (Sanctuary) earned when the player completes Hard Mode.
 Players can also now earn up to five stars on the title screen by completing major tasks in the game.